How do I send text messages to clients?

 Describe your campaign clearly

-• Use case: describe exactly what you'll send, for example: "Booking confirmations, payment reminders, and customer service updates for event services."
+• Use case: describe exactly what you'll send — for example: 'Booking confirmations, payment reminders, and customer service updates for event services.'

-• Message samples: write samples that reflect real-world usage, including opt-out language ("Reply STOP to unsubscribe").
+• Message samples: write samples that reflect real-world usage, including opt-out language ('Reply STOP to unsubscribe').

 • Opt-in process: document how clients consent to receive texts (booking flow, contract checkbox, website forms, etc.).